Perturbative path-integral of string field and the $A_{\infty }$ structure of the BV master equation: Projection onto the BV-BRST cohomology

 In the quantum theory, the stationary point of (\ref{stationary pt}) does not completely determine the physical states.
 In addition to solve (\ref{stationary pt}), we need to replace functionals $F$ of physical states by their expectation values $\langle F \rangle$, which is given by the path-integral

-Solving the BV master equation was necessary to define a regular Hessian for $S[\psi ]$\,.
+Recall that solving the BV master equation was necessary to define a regular Hessian for $S[\psi ]$, such that (\ref{expectation value}) can be available for the perturbation theory.
 As the case of $F = 1$, the integrand $Fe^{S}$ must be $\Delta$-closed in order to obtain the gauge independent path-integral.
 Hence, for a given theory $S[\psi ]$, its observables $F = F [\psi ]$ satisfy